Boxers

 Net Worth History

-Mike Tyson’s net worth was once estimated to be as much as $300 million during the peak of his career, having earned well over $400 million from fights alone.
+Mike Tyson’s net worth was once estimated at as much as $300 million at the peak of his career, having earned well over $400 million from fights alone.
 However, he also spent it like water.
 We’ll discuss some of his most extravagant expenses later in the article, but they ultimately led to Tyson filing for bankruptcy in 2003.

 Fight Earnings